 Excuse #5 – “I just really don’t want to train in the rain”

 Ok, ok we get it.
 Maybe you just really really don’t want to go outdoors when it’s raining.
 But this doesn’t mean you can’t train at all.
 There are plenty of indoor alternatives.
-For example: Hit the treadmill with Freeletics running, do some weightlifting or rowing at the gym with Freeletics Gym.
-And if you can’t even convince yourself to step one foot out the front door to go to the gym, make use of the Freeletics 2×2 feature and train in the comfort of your own living room.
+And if you can’t even convince yourself to step one foot out the front door to go to the gym, make use of the Adapt session feature and train in the comfort of your own living room.
 No excuses.

 Don’t let rain dampen your progress.
 Get out there.
 Get wet.
 Get working. #NoExcuses #NoRainNoGain